cliss/camel/README.md

 # Approach

-Thus, Camel is neither a static blogging platform nor a truly dynamic one.
+Camel is neither a static blogging platform nor a truly dynamic one.
 It is a little from column A, and a little from column B. The first time a post is loaded, it is rendered by converting from Markdown to HTML, and then postpocessed by adding headers & footer, as well as making metadata replacements.
 Upon a completed render, the resultant HTML is stored